HenryLoenwind/enderio-wiki/Dark-Leggings.md

 The Dark Leggings are leggings added by Ender IO.

-It can be enchanted with any Leggings Enchantments (Vanilla or Modded).
+They can be enchanted with any Leggings Enchantments (Vanilla or Modded).

 ## Dark Steel Upgrades:
 * Apiarist's Pants (Forestry Integration)